 Three people putting the protection of the planet before themselves.
 Three powerful stories from Latin America, the deadliest region for environmental activists.

-Licypriya Kangujam, meet the 8-year-old climate change activist making waves in India
+Licypriya Kangujam, the 9-year-old climate change activist making waves in India

 Since when have you been fighting to convince people to pay more attention to climate change, and what inspires you?

 Since my birth, I started attending various international conferences, meetings, seminars and workshops while accompanying my father, who was also a local activist.
 Social work, love and care for the environment are in my blood.
 As a child, I accompanied my dad while fundraising to help victims of the 2015 Nepal earthquake.
 We went to Kathmandu from India by road, carrying relief materials and food items.
 I cried when I saw children who had lost their parents and people who had become homeless.
 I also visited many landslide areas as a child and I believe that many of the root causes of such natural disasters lie in climate change.